 Dividend income is recognised in the statement of comprehensive income on the date on which the right to receive payment is established.
 For quoted equity securities, this is usually the ex-dividend date.
 For unquoted equity securities, this is usually the date on which the shareholders approve the payment of a dividend.
-Dividend income from equity securities designated as at FVTPL is recognised in statement of comprehensive income as a separate line item.
+Dividend income from equity securities designated as at Fair Value Through Profit or Loss is recognised in statement of comprehensive income as a separate line item.